spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

 The next step is to use the following `docker run` command to clone the VM template and provision three VMs.
 Here is an explanation of the options and sub-command used below:
 - The `--env-file` option will read the **.goenv** file.
 - It uses our official tutorials container, `ghcr.io/spectrocloud/tutorials:1.0.6`, as a jump host.
-- The `sh  "cd edge-native/vmware/clone_vm_template/ && ./deploy-edge-host.sh"` shell sub-command will change to the **edge-native/vmware/clone_vm_template/** directory in the container and execute the **deploy-edge-host.sh** shell script.
+- The `sh -c "cd edge-native/vmware/clone_vm_template/ && ./deploy-edge-host.sh"` shell sub-command will change to the **edge-native/vmware/clone_vm_template/** directory in the container and execute the **deploy-edge-host.sh** shell script.

 The **edge-native/vmware/clone_vm_template/** directory in the container has the following files:
 - **deploy-edge-host.sh** - Provisions the VMs.